galleriesofdreams/Front-End-Project2/README.md

 The project helps combining together all the notions that were learned during the course in a single landing page.

    2 Project functionalities

 In order to pass the review, the landing page needs to have the following functionalities added:

 * Navigation menu built dynamically with Javascript manipulating the DOM; new links are added to the navigation bar as new items are added to the page;
 * Section Active State function in order to make clear which section is being currently viewed;
-* Scroll to Anchor functionality in order to have the page scroll to the appropriate section when a menu link is clicked
+* Scroll to Anchor functionality in order to have the page scroll to the appropriate section when a menu link is clicked.

 ## File structure